AshFitz/The-Gluten-Free-Garden/README.md

     * I want users to understand who we are.
     * I want users to have more information on being gluten free
     * I want users to have gluten free recipes available to them.
-    * I want to be able to update recipes anf facts regulary.
+    * I want to be able to update recipes and facts regularly.

 * As a site user:
     * I want to know about the site owner and what they have to offer